NguyenDoanTraGiang/CP2406_Task2_DoanTraGiangNguyen/design/WorkingDoc.md

 ##### Model.Motorbike
 The motorbike class will be a subclass of Vehicle class, represent a small road vehicle.
 It will inherit its attributes and behaviour Model.Car except its length will be defined as being half that of the car’s length.

+#### Model.Road
+The Road class is an object that represent a double lane road.
+The class has the following attributes:
+ - *id* - a unique identifier that will differentiate each road.
+ - *speedLimit* - the maximum speed that a vehicle on that road can travel at.
+ - *length* - the number of segments (physical length) that the road has.
+ - *startLocation* - the (x,y) coordiante that represent where the road begins
+ - *endLocation* - the (x,y) coordiante that represent where the road ends
+ - *lightsOnRoad* - all traffic lights that are on the end of this road
+ - *vehicleOnRoad* - all teh vehicle that are on the current road
+ - *connectedRoads* – all of the roads that the current road is physically attached to
+ - *orientation* - the direction of the road graphically

+This version of the program the speed will be constant and set to 1 (the car can only move a single potition each turn).
+The length of the road will depends on the user input.
+Roads can connect with each other in a simple interection.
+Cars will move along the road from the starting position to the end position of the road.
+Traffic lights can only be at the end position of each road.
+The road can be rotated graphically based on its orirentation.